MariaMedvidova/DAW_TP/README.md

 1. get likes/dislike

 3. add some effect/animation
-4. add resource to "user favourite" (Liked resources)
+4. add resource to "user favourite resources" (Liked resources)

+6. pagination - show only fror example 10 resource per 1 page

 5. add page where we will show only resource from user (My resource)
-6. pagination - show only fror example 10 resource per 1 page